Yuppiechef/yc-bootstrap/README.md

 # Breakdown Notes:

+This is not a production ready process, but is for showcasing the rough architecture and structure that goes into building a project like this from scratch.

-Currently tagged step: 1
+Currently tagged step: 2

-# Step 1 - Initial Basic setup
+## Step 1 - Initial Basic setup

  - Calva getting started
  - Clojure getting started: https://clojure.org/guides/getting_started
     - Get 'clojure' CLI installed